 Effects¶

-If you don’t want to change the state but do some work without changing the state i.e. logging, triggering google analytics or trigger navigation then Effects are what you are looking for.
+If you don’t want to change the state but do some work without changing the state (i.e., logging, triggering Google Analytics, or triggering navigation), then effects are what you are looking for.

-The following counterparts to on<Action>, onEnter and collectWhileInState exists:
+The following counterparts to on<Action>, onEnter and collectWhileInState exist:

-Effects behave the same way as their counterparts.
+Effects behave the same way as their counterparts; the main difference is that the receiver is State instead of ChangeableState.

 Usage: